Groups in St. Paul's

 Different groups get a chance at different times to animate Mass and new members get installed.

 Catholic Justice and Peace Commission(CJPC) St Paul's chapter is modeled on Kenya CJPC as established by KCCB, to promote justice and peace in the light of the gospel and social teachings of the Church.
+Fr.
+Victor is the group chaplain.
 They meet once a month, the first Thursdays

 Self Help Group